Melissa Michaelsen

-Melissa Michaelsen (born March 26, 1968) is an American actress best known for her roles in the 1979 television film Orphan Train and as the title character in the sitcom Me and Maxx.
+Melissa Michaelsen is an American actress best known for her roles in the 1979 television film Orphan Train and as the title character in the sitcom Me and Maxx.

 Family

-Michaelsen's father, Alwin Michaelsen, is a financial consultant who graduated from Princeton in 1954, and her mother, Gail, was once Alwin's secretary.
-Gail is the niece of Stork Club owner Sherman Billingsley.
-Gail's cousin, Glenn Billingsley, was briefly married to actress Barbara Billingsley who continued to use his last name for her stage name.
+Michaelsen's father, Alwin Michaelsen, is a financial consultant who graduated from Princeton in 1954.

 Gail was the one who initially took the children around to auditions.
 Michaelsen's four siblings all acted as children, most notably Peter Billingsley and, to a lesser extent, Neil, who began playing Danny Walton on the daytime soap opera Search for Tomorrow in 1975.